vorSherer/code-201-prework/README.md

 9. Tutorials on Codecademy
   - HTML/CSS *(Codecademy estimates 7 hours; we suggest allowing 10 hours)*
   - JavaScript *(Codecademy estimates 10 hours; we suggest allowing 20 hours because this is the most challenging piece of the pre-work)*
+10. Complete the textbook readings for Day 1 of class *(2-3 hours)*

-**Total estimated time for pre-work Steps 3-9: 21.5 to 40 hours of working time (not counting breaks)**
+**Total estimated time for pre-work Steps 3-10: 23.5 to 43 hours of working time (not counting breaks)**

 ##### 1. Code 101 *(optional, one full 12-hour day)*
-If you are completely new to coding, consider completing <a href="https://www.codefellows.org/courses/code-101/intro-to-software-development-and-careers-in-tech" target="_blank">Code 101</a> to build your first website using HTML and CSS and to find out if a career in software development is right for you.
+If you are completely new to coding, consider completing <a href="https://www.codefellows.org/courses/code-101/intro-to-software-development-and-careers-in-tech">Code 101</a> to build your first website using HTML and CSS and to find out if a career in software development is right for you.

 ##### 2. Ensure your laptop up to the task of coding *(time for this can vary widely depending upon the age and condition of your laptop)*